-Policies residing on UVM's Institutional Policy website are the most current versions available.
-If you are viewing a policy anywhere else including in printed form or embedded on other websites, it may not be the most current.
+University Operating Procedures residing on UVM's Institutional Policy website are the most current versions available.
+If you are viewing a procedure anywhere else including in printed form or embedded on other websites, it may not be the most current.